ibm-cloud-docs/vpc/byok-manage-encryption.md

 ### Rotating customer root keys
 {: #byok-rotate-root-key}

-Rotating the customer root keys does not change the status of the encrypted resources.
-When you rotate the keys, the former key remains active, and is still used to decrypt existing resources.
+You can rotate your root keys for enhanced security.
+Rotating keys does not change the status of encrypted resources.
+The former key remains active and is still used to decrypt existing resources, while new resources are encrypted with the new key version.

-You can rotate your root keys in your KMS instance by setting a rotation policy or by manually rotating your keys.
-A rotation policy automatically rotates your keys based on a schedule; manual rotation rotates keys on demand.

-You can also manually rotate your imported or KMS-generated root keys at any time. {{site.data.keyword.keymanagementserviceshort}} and {{site.data.keyword.hscrypto}} allow one rotation per hour for each root key.
-The KMS replaces the key immediately upon your request.
-Use this option when you import a new root key to the KMS instance and want to rotate the key immediately.

-For more information about these options, see the following topics:

-* {{site.data.keyword.keymanagementserviceshort}} - [Managing rotation policies](/docs/key-protect?topic=key-protect-set-rotation-policy) and [Manually rotating keys](/docs/key-protect?topic=key-protect-rotate-keys).
-* {{site.data.keyword.hscrypto}} - [Setting a rotation policy for root key](/docs/hs-crypto?topic=hs-crypto-set-rotation-policy) and [Rotating root keys manually](/docs/hs-crypto?topic=hs-crypto-rotate-keys).
+For detailed information about key rotation, including rotation policies, manual rotation procedures, and benefits, see [Key rotation for VPC resources](/docs/vpc?topic=vpc-vpc-key-rotation).

 ## Removing IAM service authorization to a root key
 {: #instance-byok-inaccessible-data}